vaibhavsinghdresden/concept_exploration_LLM_shinny/README.md

 ## 3. Data Description: Lexical Typology

-The dataset used in this project comes from the field of **Lexical Typology**, a branch of linguistic typology that studies how different languages categorize and lexicalize concepts across the **semantic space**.
+The targeted datasets that can be used by our system comes from the field of **Lexical Typology**, a branch of linguistic typology that studies how different languages categorize and lexicalize concepts across the **semantic space**.

 ### 3.1.
 Context